Navigating the Tire Landscape for Peak Performance and Safety

 R-3 – These tires are generally used for turf applications and are more suited for general, modest usage.
 They are excellent for getting lots of ground contact on slopes or in snowy conditions.

-The Firestone All Nonskid Tractor II is a highly effective tractor tire featuring a large button tread for minimal soil and ground disturbance.
+The BKT AS-504 Tires are highly effective tractor tires with ample button tread for minimal soil and ground disturbance.
 The full-depth tread and X-shaped buttons are built to provide forward, reverse, and lateral traction.

 4. Front Tires